 Since the intervening NRR exceeds the threshold for both sides, neither side "wants" to join, and this will not be reported regardless of the aggressive join setting.

 Note that the quote marks used in the decriptions are single quotes ('), not double quotes (").
-Double quote marks will confuse Excel when you upload the summary .CSV file.
+Double quote marks will confuse spreadsheets when you upload the summary .CSV file.

 Once you are finished entering parameters, click the "Go to Step 2" button.